 The technical boards may order that an opposed patent be maintained in its entirety or in part only, or that it be revoked.

-The Enlarged Board of Appeal deals with cases referred to it either by one of the technical boards of appeal or by the Legal Board of Appeal or by the President of the European Patent Office for a decision on an important point of law or in order to secure uniform application of the law.
-The President may refer a point of law in cases where two boards of appeal have given different decisions on the same question.
+The Enlarged Board of Appeal deals with cases referred to it by a board of appeal for a decision on an important point of law or in order to secure uniform application of the law.
+The President of the Office may refer a point of law for opinion but only in cases where two boards of appeal have given different decisions on the same question.
 In such referral cases under Article 112 EPC the Enlarged Board of Appeal is composed of five legal members and two technical members.

-Since the entry into force of the revised European Patent Convention in December 2007, the Enlarged Board of Appeal also reviews decisions of the boards of appeal upon petition of a party (Article 112a EPC).
+Since the entry into force of the revised European Patent Convention in December 2007, the Enlarged Board of Appeal has also been competent to review decisions of the boards of appeal upon petition of a party (Article 112a EPC).
 Petitions for review may only be based on a fundamental procedural defect or on a criminal act that may have had an impact on the decision of the board of appeal.

-Appeals may be filed by adversely affected parties, for example (and in the main) when the Examining Division refuses a patent application or when the Opposition Division revokes or maintains a patent in part or in its entirety following an opposition procedure.
-Such cases are then referred to a technical board of appeal in the relevant technical field, whose members review the decision reached by the examining division or opposition division.
-The case law that results from the decisions of the boards plays a major role in the development of the European Patent Office's patenting practice.
+Appeals may be filed by adversely affected parties, for example (and in the main) when the examining division refuses a patent application, or when the opposition division revokes a patent or maintains it in part or in its entirety following opposition proceedings.
+Such cases are then referred to a technical board of appeal in the relevant technical field, whose members review the decision reached by the examining division (ex parte cases) or opposition division (inter partes cases).

 Note: Opposition is a legal remedy against a granted European patent.
 Although an opposition division becomes responsible later than the examining division, it is still a department of first instance.
-Anyone is free to contest a patent grant by filing an opposition within a period of nine months after the publication of the mention of the grant in the European Patent Bulletin.
+Anyone is free to contest the grant of a patent by filing an opposition within a period of nine months after the publication of the mention of the grant in the European Patent Bulletin.
 This then initiates a formal review process during which the patent is reconsidered in the light of the objections made by the opponent(s).
-The ruling of the Opposition Division can then be appealed before the technical boards of appeal.
+The decision of the opposition division can then be appealed before the technical boards of appeal.